datafeedr/my-custom-code/README.md

 Set the products short description (excerpt) equal to this `description` field if the `shortdescription` is unavailable.

+### set-visibility-to-hidden-for-unavailable-products.php

+Set the visibility for unavailable products to "hidden".

 ### sort-products-from-specific-merchants-last.php

 Set products from specific merchants to sort last on category pages.